Hardziyevich/specific-group/java-programming/doc/oop/constructors.md

 This is much more convenient than the default constructor!

-In the next lesson, we will learn a bit more about constructors.
+In the next chapter, we will learn a bit more about constructors.

 <hr>